 Ahead of us, on a grassy berm just up from the beach, were three cubs who had settled into the cushy bed of greenery, to watch the strange pod floating just off shore.
-Nearby a huge sow lounged in the gravel alongside a narrow stream of outflowing fresh water, snatching up the occasional salmon unlucky enough to swim within the effortless reach of her massive claws.
+Nearby a huge sow lounged in the gravel alongside a narrow stream of outflowing fresh water, snatching up the occasional salmon unlucky enough to swim within the effortless slap of her massive, raking claws.
 Other bears scooped gigantic paws of sand away seeking burrowed clams while still others ambled lazily along the beach.
-We counted over thirty bruins along that hundred yard stretch of Katmai beach.
+We counted over thirty bruins along that hundred yard stretch of black, volcanic Katmai sand.
 It was the largest concentration of bears I had ever witnessed.

 My client lowered his cannon-barreled telephoto lens to see just how close to dry land we had drifted.
 “Bears won’t come out this far from shore will they?” he asked.
 “Naw,” I said with a ‘trust me, I’m the guide’ air.
 I looked down at the sparkling clear water, now only about 12″ deep, and saw that the entire sandy bottom, for as far as I could see in all directions, was an overlapping mosaic of fresh, frying-pan-sized paw prints.
 My hurried and determined back paddle was particularly effective that day.